Department of Finance

 FIN 5943.
 Financial Statement Analysis.
 (3-0) 3 Credit Hours.

 The processes by which the economic information contained within financial statements is interpreted and used to evaluate historical performance, project future performance, and valuation of the firm.
 Topics include hidden assets and liabilities, earnings quality, liquidity and cash flows.
 (Same as ACC 5943.
 Credit cannot be earned for both FIN 5943 and ACC 5943.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6213.
 Derivatives Markets and Instruments.
 (3-0) 3 Credit Hours.